zaepho-org/ansible_collection_zohobooks/README.md

   - Idempotent operations
   - Environment variable support for credentials

+- **zohobooks_account_info**: Retrieve chart of accounts information
+  - Get all accounts or filter by name or ID
+  - Read-only operations for account queries
+  - Environment variable support for credentials

 - **item_info**: Retrieve item information from Zoho Books (in development)
   - Query items by name or ID